-Although the risk of having a baby with Down's Syndrome increases with maternal age, babies can be born to mothers of any age (we are aware of some as young as 16), and in fact most are born to younger women as the birth rate is higher.
-If you have already had an affected pregnancy then you will have an increased risk in any future pregnancy even though in most instances Down's Syndrome is not hereditary (you should be offered genetic counselling to discuss your risks and options for future babies).
+Although the chance of having a baby with Down's Syndrome increases with maternal age, babies can be born to mothers of any age (we are aware of some as young as 16), and in fact most are born to younger women as the birth rate is higher.
+If you have already had an affected pregnancy then you may have an increased chance in any future pregnancy even though in most instances Down's Syndrome is not hereditary (you should be offered genetic counselling to discuss your options for future pregnancies).

-There are a variety of tests which can be carried out during pregnancy to give either a diagnosis or a risk value of a baby having heart problems, Down's Syndrome or both.
+There are a variety of tests which can be carried out during pregnancy to give either a diagnosis or an indication of the likelihood of a baby having heart problems, Down's Syndrome or both.
 Screening tests are non-invasive tests which give an indication of the chance of having a baby with Down's Syndrome.
-Diagnostic tests are tests which give a definite diagnosis – for heart defects these are also non-invasive and do not put the baby at risk, for Down's Syndrome they are invasive and carry a small risk of miscarriage.
+Diagnostic tests are tests which give a definite diagnosis – for heart defects, these are also non-invasive and do not put the baby at risk, for Down's Syndrome they are invasive and carry a small risk of miscarriage.

 Sadly many parents do not fully understand the screening process, and as more expectant mothers are routinely offered tests, so more couples are finding themselves in an unexpected situation facing the emotional issues and stress surrounding screening.
 By understanding the different tests and what they tell you, we hope that it will be easier for you to make an informed decision about your pregnancy and one that is right for you and your baby.
 After reading this you may decide not to have any screening tests (which is your right) or you may decide to ask for more or different tests based on your own beliefs and circumstances – the most important thing is that you obtain all the information you need to make your personal decision.

 Maternal Serum Screening